 - Flat fees.
 The benefit is that the client will know exactly what to expect up front.
-They're not appropriate for every type of service, but lawyers may willingly charge a flat fee for 501(c)(3) exemption paperwork, contracts, business formation, intellectual property, and real estate transactions.
+They're not appropriate for every type of service, but lawyers might willingly charge a flat fee for 501(c)(3) exemption paperwork, contracts, business formation, intellectual property, and real estate transactions.

 - Hybrid fees.
 A combination of hourly and flat fees is also an option, especially in litigation.
-For example, a lawyer may charge a flat-fee for preparing and filing a complaint or answer, and then hourly fees for depositions and trial work.
+For example, a lawyer might charge a flat-fee for preparing and filing a complaint or answer, and then hourly fees for depositions and trial work.

 You can likely begin your relationship with the attorney with a free consultation, by phone, in person, or through a service like Skype.
 This could last as little as 15 to 30 minutes.
 A paid consultation might last an hour or more, and you'll get more in-depth information.

 Why Can't We Find a Free Lawyer to Help Our Nonprofit?